 Did you know that making your own bbq sauce is actually really easy?
 I know it sounds intimidating but this homemade Whole30 bbq sauce is ready in under 20 minutes and tastes so good!
 So much better than the sugar filled sauces that you typically find in the grocery store.
 It’s made without ketchup or sugar and instead uses real ingredients like tomatoes, dates and coconut aminos.

-Why this Whole bbq sauce is so good:
+Why this Whole30 bbq sauce is so good:

 - It has the most amazing flavour!
 Slightly sweet and a little smoky you will love the taste